kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

     # dataplaneTags: ...
 ```

+Note that Kubernetes does not allocate a `ClusterIP` for headless services, it
+only creates a round-robin DNS record to point to PodIPs.
+Kuma does not
+allocate a VIP either.
+In a zone, users can rely on kube-dns.
+Cross-zone
+behavior will be covered in a subsequent MADR.

 #### Policy matching

 Note that this prevents using `kind: MeshService` to select all Pods of a